The programs in this language are called scripts. They can be written right in a web page’s HTML and run automatically as the page loads.

 - Get and set cookies, ask questions to the visitor, show messages.

-- Remember the data on the browser side (“local storage”).
+- Remember the data on the client-side (“local storage”).

 Modern browsers allow it to work with files, but the access is limited and only provided if the user does certain actions, like “dropping” a file into a browser window or selecting it via an

-The limitation is again for a user’s safety.
+This limitation is, again, for the user’s safety.
 A page from

-http://anysite.comwhich a user has opened occasionaly must not be able to open or access another browser tab with the URL
+http://anysite.comwhich a user has opened must not be able to access another browser tab with the URL

 - Full integration with HTML/CSS.